 Music is an inherent part of all old living spaces.
-At Ubud Bali, as I was returning to my guesthouse on Hanoman Street after my long morning walk – I stopped in front of a small shop.
+As I was returning to my guesthouse on Hanoman Street after my long morning walk – I stopped in front of a small shop.
 There was lovely music being played there.
 I tiptoed to step in – careful that I should not break the Sadhana of the musician.
 This was not a performance but this was a piece of meditative music that someone was playing for self.
 I was right, a lady was lost in playing a metallic instrument.
 She did not even notice my entering the shop.
 She kept playing, and when she stopped, she looked at me and smiled.
 We spent some quiet moments before she said Hello to me while adjusting the instruments around her.
 She then played some other instruments to show me how they work.

 We made some polite conversation and as I was about to leave, she asked me if I have been to Ganga River.
 I said, yes, several times.
 In fact, I was at Varanasi just a couple of weeks back – she ran out held my hands and asked me to describe Ganga to her.
 She said – she has been saving for years so that one day she can visit Ganga.

-It was the most touching experience I had in Ubud Bali.
+It was the most touching experience I had during my visit.

 Go for Campuhan Ridge Walk

 The Campuhan Ridge walk is a small easy trek that shows you the nature that exists in the close proximity of Ubud town.
-Wherever you live in Ubud, you need to walk to the Campuhan River.
-From Hanoman road, where I stayed in Ubud, I walked a little more than a kilometer, passing by a canopy of hanging roots of Banyan trees to reach the ridge on Campuhan River.
+Wherever you live in the town, you need to walk to the Campuhan River.
+From Hanoman road, where I stayed, I walked a little more than a kilometer, passing by a canopy of hanging roots of Banyan trees to reach the ridge on Campuhan River.
 You can see the river down below and a ramp leading to the river from the side.

 Take this and see the valley surrounding the river.
 Bali is hot and humid, so try and do this walk early morning or late afternoon.